akaMrNagar/Mindful/README.md

 # 💪 Features

-### Focus Mode
+- ### 1.
+Focus Mode
     Stay on track with session types like Study, Work, or Creative.
 Use countdown or stopwatch modes, and review your session timeline to track progress and stay consistent.

-### Screen Time Limits
+- ### 2.
+Screen Time Limits
     Set daily usage limits for apps — especially for addictive short content like Reels or Shorts.
 Group similar apps, add shared limits, and enable Invincible Mode to lock restrictions after they're hit.

-### Detailed Usage Insights
+- ### 3.
+Detailed Usage Insights
     Check weekly screen time, app usage, and data consumption.
 Mindful helps you understand your habits so you can take control of your time.

-### App & Internet Blocking
+- ### 4.
+App & Internet Blocking
     Block distracting apps or cut off internet access with one tap.
 Filter adult content and create a focused, safe environment for work or study.

-### Notification Management
+- ### 5.
+Notification Management
     Batch notifications, schedule delivery, or mute apps during focus time.
 Keep interruptions low and your attention high.

-### Bedtime Mode
+- ### 6.
+Bedtime Mode
     Wind down with paused apps and DND during sleep hours.
 Wake up to a clean slate — apps resume automatically when the day begins.

-### Parental Controls
+- ### 7.
+Parental Controls
     Set healthy digital habits for children with tamper-proof restrictions, invincible mode, and optional biometric lock.

-### Privacy-First & Open Source
+- ### 8.
+Privacy-First & Open Source
     No ads.
 No tracking.
 Mindful works completely offline, keeping your data on your device and it's fully open-source, forever.

+    > [!WARNING]
-> [!caution] About internet permission in manifest
+    > ## About internet permission in manifest
+    >
     > Android restricts apps from creating and protecting Local VPN tunnels without network permission.
 The Local VPN allows Mindful to block internet access for selected apps.
 This is why you see the network permission in Mindful's manifest.
 However, rest assured that Mindful does not collect or transmit any user data.
 You can verify this by checking the network usage in the app or in your device settings.